LLNL/radiuss-shared-ci/docs/index.rst

 * A shared configuration, for reduced maintenance.
 * Ability to define your jobs command and add as many jobs as desired.
-* Uses GitLab child pipelines to keep the pipeline readable.
+* Leverage GitLab child pipelines to keep the pipeline readable.
-* Each child pipeline reports independently to GitHub.
+* Each child pipeline reports independently to GitHub: one status per machine.
-* Project can extend their pipeline at will with additional stages.
+* Projects can extend their pipeline at will with additional stages.
 * Print an exact reproducer in the logs.
 * Optimize machine usage with shared allocation (optional).
 * Filter out pipelines coming from a mirrored draft Pull Request (optional).